Curriculum

 class pages.

-If you require any further information regarding the curriculum for your child please speak to your child's class teacher; SENDCo Mrs S Howell or Headteacher Mrs S Poole.
+If you require any further information regarding the curriculum for your child please speak to your child's class teacher; SENDCo Mrs S Howell or Headteacher Mrs N Bradley.